Clarence Pierce

-Clarence Albert Pierce Jr. (born October 1, 1928) is an American politician in the state of Mississippi.
+Clarence Albert Pierce Jr. (October 1, 1928 – January 11, 2026) was an American politician in the state of Mississippi.
 He served in the Mississippi House of Representatives from 1952 to 1984.
 He was a teacher and farmer.
 He attended the University of Mississippi, graduating in 1950.
 Pierce served as an assistant to Senator James Eastland when the Mississippi House was not in session.

+Pierce died on January 11, 2026, at the age of 97.